 Mass Shootings Can Be Contagious, Research Shows

-There were three high-profile shootings across the country in one week: The shooting in Gilroy, California on July 28, and then the back-to-back shootings in El Paso, Texas, and Dayton, Ohio, this past weekend.
+There were three high-profile shootings across the country in one week: The shooting in Gilroy, Calif., on July 28, and then the back-to-back shootings in El Paso, Texas, and Dayton, Ohio, this past weekend.

 That's no surprise, say scientists who study mass shootings.
 Research shows that these incidents usually occur in clusters and tend to be contagious.
 Intensive media coverage seems to drive the contagion, the researchers say.

-Back in 2014, researchers at Arizona State University analyzed data on cases of mass violence.
-They included USA Today's data on mass killings (defined as four or more people killed using any means, including guns) from 2006 to 2013, data on school shootings between 1998 and 2013 and mass shootings (defined as incidents in which three people were shot, not necessarily killed) between 2005 and 2013 collected by the Brady Campaign to Prevent Gun Violence.
+Back in 2014 and 2015, researchers at Arizona State University analyzed data on cases of mass violence.
+They included USA Today's data on mass killings (defined as four or more people killed using any means, including guns) from 2006 to 2013, data on school shootings between 1998 and 2013, and mass shootings (defined as incidents in which three people were shot, not necessarily killed) between 2005 and 2013 collected by the Brady Campaign to Prevent Gun Violence.

-The lead researcher, Sherry Towers, a research faculty associate at Arizona State University, had spent most of her career modeling the spread of infectious diseases — like Ebola, influenza and sexually transmitted diseases.
+The lead researcher, Sherry Towers, a faculty research associate at Arizona State University, had spent most of her career modeling the spread of infectious diseases — like Ebola, influenza and sexually transmitted diseases.
 She wanted to know whether cases of mass violence spread contagiously, like in a disease outbreak.

 So, she plugged each data set into a mathematical model.

-"What we found was that for the mass killings — so these are high profile mass killings where there's at least four people killed — there was significant evidence of contagion," says Towers.
+"What we found was that for the mass killings — so these are high-profile mass killings where there's at least four people killed — there was significant evidence of contagion," says Towers.
 "We also found significant evidence of contagion in the school shootings."

 In other words, school shootings and other shootings with four or more deaths spread like a contagion — each shooting tends to spark more shootings.

-"So one happens and you see another few happen right after that," says Jillian Peterson, a criminologist at Hamline University in Minnesota and founder of the non-partisan think tank, The Violence Project.
-She wasn't involved in the 2015 research, but has found similar patterns in her own research.
+"So one happens and you see another few happen right after that," says Jillian Peterson, a criminologist at Hamline University in Minnesota and founder of the nonpartisan think tank, The Violence Project.
+She wasn't involved in the Arizona State research but has found similar patterns in her own research.

-Towers and her colleagues also found that what distinguished shootings that were contagious from those that weren't was the amount of media coverage they received.
-"In the incidences where there were four or people killed, and even school shootings, those tended to get national and even international media attention," says Towers.
+Towers and her colleagues also found that what set apart shootings that were contagious was the amount of media coverage they received.
+"In the incidences where there were four or more people killed, and even school shootings, those tended to get national and even international media attention," says Towers.

 She also found that there is a window when a shooting is most likely to lead to more incidents — about two weeks.
 Towers and her team published their results in 2015.

-It's a form of social contagion, says Peterson, somewhat like a suicide contagion — that's when a high profile suicide leads to more people to take their own lives.
+It's a form of social contagion, says Peterson, somewhat like a suicide contagion — that's when a high-profile suicide leads to more people to take their own lives.
 For example, following the suicide of actor Robin Williams, researchers documented a 10% spike in suicides in the months following his death.
 Vulnerable individuals who are already struggling with suicidal thoughts read or watched news reports of the actor's death and then took their own lives.

 You're not alone